ea3onwong/ea3onwong/README.md

 - 🎓 &nbsp; Currently pursuing a double degree in **Computer Science and Economics** at UNSW Sydney <br/>
 - 💻 &nbsp; Fueled by real-world coding experiences, revving up to accelerate into a career as a ***Software Engineer*** <br/>
 - 📨 &nbsp; Reach me at wong.eason@outlook.com for collaborations, chats, or code duels❗❗<br/>
-- 🔗 &nbsp; Want to know more about me?
-Check out my [Portfolio Website](https://ea3onwong.github.io/) ⏎
+- 🔗 &nbsp; Want to know more about me❔ Check out my [Portfolio Website](https://ea3onwong.github.io/) ⏎

 ### 🚀 &nbsp;**Skills**